Exclusive: Love Is Blind's Amy & Johnny Reveal Wedding Secrets You Didn't See on the Show

 Ever wonder what really goes down at a Love Is Blind wedding?
 Fans of Netflix's smash hit dating series know that the show only features a portion of what happens IRL once couples make it to the altar—so we caught up with season six duo Amy Cortes and Johnny McIntyre to get the scoop on what transpired once the cameras stopped rolling.

-Fresh off the reunion, which aired in March 2024, Johnny and Amy confirmed that their marriage is still going strong.
-With their first anniversary approaching on May 10, we sat down with Amy and Johnny to chat about their favorite wedding moments that viewers didn't get to see.
-Look back on memories from their wedding day here, including the non-traditional song they used for their first dance and the spontaneous reception moment that had everyone "sobbing."
+We sat down with Amy and Johnny to chat about married life years after the cameras stopped rolling and their favorite wedding moments that viewers didn't get to see.
+Look back on memories from their wedding day, including the non-traditional song they used for their first dance and the spontaneous reception moment that had everyone "sobbing."

 In this article: